-Water heaters are an essential component to our everyday comfort.
-If you need to replace your water heater, the amount of options available can be a bit daunting.
-But have no fear, Air & Energy experts are happy to help you determine which type is right for your home and your family’s needs.
+Water heaters are an essential component of our everyday comfort.
+If you need to replace your water heater, the number of options available can be a bit daunting.
+Have no fear, Air & Energy plumbing experts are happy to help you determine which type of water heater is right for your home and your family’s needs.
 We’ll walk you through factors like cost, space limitations, capacity and energy efficiency.
 If your water heater seems broken and simply requires repair, we can help to fix that too!

 What Will I Do With My Old Water Heater?

-After your new water heater is installed, there is no use for your old one!
-Air & Energy will take care of the removal of your old water heater by taking it off of your property and recycling it!
-So don’t worry, you won’t have an old unit simply lying around your house after your new one is installed!
+After your water heater replacement is complete, there is no use for your old one!
+Air & Energy will take care of the removal of your old equipment by taking it off of your property and recycling it!
+So don’t worry, you won’t have an old unit simply lying around your house after your new one is installed.

 Types of Water Heaters

 The type of water heater you install in your home depends on a couple of factors such as size, placement and whether or not you are installing using natural gas.
-Below is some information that may help you in the water heater decision process.
+Below is some information that may help you in the decision process.
 If you have any questions, our team at Air & Energy is here to help!
 We install quality brands, including Rheem, Navien, and Stiebel Eltron.

 We Install: Rheem Tanked Water Heaters